tier4/caret_doc/docs/tutorials/recording.md

 2. Check whether CARET/rclcpp is applied to each package

    The following command allows you to check whether CARET/rclcpp is applied to each package.
-   If caret/rclcpp is not applied to the package you want to measure, please check which rclcpp is used for the target and your workspace's environment variables.
+   If caret/rclcpp is not applied to the package you want to record, please check which rclcpp is used for the target and your workspace's environment variables.

    ```bash
    # In case there are packages to which CARET/rclcpp is not applied